It is a well-known fact that filing for a divorce is never an easy affair.

 The cost of your online divorce will depend on which online divorce service you choose.

-Different sites charge different amounts, but it usually falls in the range of $139 – $400.
+Different sites charge different amounts, but it usually costs $139 – $400.

-Regardless of what site you choose, the state of Georgia also has a mandatory filing fee which is charged by the court at the time of filing which is in addition to the cost of the online divorce service.
+Regardless of what site you choose, the state of Georgia also has a mandatory filing fee which the court charges at the time of filing, in addition to the cost of the online divorce service.

 What is the Waiting Period for Web Divorce in Georgia?